What is Dialysis?

 - Continuous Ambulatory Peritoneal Dialysis (CAPD)

 This process involves the minor surgery to implant peritoneal dialysis – a catheter into your abdomen.
 This process takes a few hours and is repeated for three to five times per day.

 In this process of dialysis, the implanted catheter helps in filtering the blood through the peritoneum, a membrane in your abdomen.
 During treatment, a special fluid called dialysate flows into the peritoneum by absorbing all the wastes.
 Once the dialysate draws waste out of the bloodstream, it is transported through a tube in the abdomen and is flushed out when the patient is sleeping in the night time.
 This method is used as an alternative to hemodialysis.

 The main complication of this process comes from infection because of the presence of a permanent tube.
 Before surgery, the abdomen is cleaned properly and a catheter is inserted surgically by keeping its one end in the abdomen and other being sticking out from the skin.

 The catheter must be cleaned properly before each infusion and flow in and out of the abdomen.
-Approximately two to three liters of dialysis fluid is supplied to the abdomen for around ten to fifteen minutes.
+Approximately two to three litres of dialysis fluid is supplied to the abdomen for around ten to fifteen minutes.
 The whole fluid volume is known as dwell whereas the fluid itself is referred to as dialysate.
-The total fluid volume would be around three liters and some medication might be added to the fluid right before the infusion.
+The total fluid volume would be around three litres and some medication might be added to the fluid right before the infusion.
 The dwell then would lie in the abdomen where waste products diffuse with the peritoneum through the blood vessels.
 After around four to six hours depending upon the degree of treatment, the fluid is replaced with a fresh one.
 This event happens while the patient is sleeping.
 The exchange of fluid happens at least four to five times a day in the abdomen.
 The fluid contains lactate, sodium chloride along with a certain percentage of glucose to ensure hyperosmolarity.